polkadot-tooling-collective/constitution/README.md

 ### General Polkadot Tooling

 Projects that improve velocity and simplicity to develop on Polkadot.
-This category is not restricted to dApps, but can also include Parachains, node software or similar.
+This category is not restricted to dApps, but can also include parachains, node software or similar.

 ## Structure